MrCatNerd/MyNeovimConfig/README.md

 disclaimer: some of the optimizations were shamelessly stolen from nvchad

-disclaimer: this config isnt test in linux
+disclaimer: this config isnt tested in linux

 disclaimer: there are too many disclaimers here